pallets/flask/docs/cli.rst

 be committed to your repository so that it can set private variables.

 Directories are scanned upwards from the directory you call ``flask`` from to locate the files.
-The current working directory will be set to the location of the file, with the assumption that that is the top level project directory.

 The files are only loaded by the ``flask`` command or calling :meth:`~Flask.run`.
 If you would like to load these files when running in